xaviervia/mediador/README.md

 the effect will be the same as if `on` had been called with `('hear', function (...) {...})` and `('see', function (...) {...})`.

+Once called, the listeners will always be invoked with the original object as `this`.

 Chainable.

 #### Arguments